Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 This project extends the AI Pacman Project developed by U.C.
 Berkely.
 Attribution to their website here: http://ai.berkeley.edu.

-Due to the fact that Berkely asks those who use and extend their project to NOT publish solutions, I have only included the source code I used, as well as video clips of my implemented and trained AI agents in action.
+Due to the fact that Berkely asks those who use and extend their project to NOT publish solutions/implementations to their pacman projects, I have only included the source code as well as video clips of my implemented and trained AI agents in action.

 ## Project 1: Intelligent Search Algorithms
 Starting out with basic search algorithms such as BFS (breadth-first search), DFS (depth-first search), and UCS (uniform cost search),